How to Make Dried Orange Slices

 I love the look of hanging dried oranges from the tree and nestling them into my garlands and centerpieces.

-Natural elements like dried oranges, cinnamon sticks, and pinecones are the perfect softeners to add to your holiday decor.
+Natural elements like dried oranges, cinnamon sticks, and pinecones are ideal for elevating the look of your holiday decor.
 These pieces bring character and variety to your decorating and are ideal for adding fullness and texture.

 >>> Find out more about my 5 Tips to Achieving a Moody + Vintage Holiday Aesthetic.